kosmikgirl/afs-test/README.md

 ### table row
 On the "Home" page is a table, add a row to this table that displays the totals of the other rows.

+### Async/Await
+In the mounted function the data for the table is being fetched, edited and placed in the tableData property.
+Rewrite this function but instead of chaining promises use async/await to do the same.

 ### Transfer search
 On the Transfers page you find a list of financial transfers with a search.
 Make the transferlist searchable by "recordDate".